dervishe-/GenBerry/README.md

 Distcc is installed, you have to configure it.

 Once logged in your rPi, then you can make a: `emerge -uD @world` in order to update (if needed) the system.

-UPDATE:

-* 29/07/2016: Adding possibility to choose f2fs instead of ext4 for the root partition filesystem
-* 28/07/2016: The rPi 3 is supported

-* 03/07/2015: The two base images are up to date (with the last glibc) and there is a default user (genberry)